Lone Pine Koala Sanctuary: Transport

 There is an entrance to the sanctuary from a car park, and also an entrance to the sanctuary from the Brisbane River.
 One can arrive by private car or taxi, a journey of approximately 20 minutes from the city centre.
-One can also catch a Brisbane Transport bus, or arrive by ferry or express boat from the Queensland Cultural Centre pontoon.
+One can also catch a Transport for Brisbane bus, or arrive by express boat from the Queensland Cultural Centre pontoon.

 Photos

 Awards

 In 2009 as part of the Q150 celebrations, the Lone Pine Koala Sanctuary was announced as one of the Q150 Icons of Queensland for its role as a "location".